 MAKING A COMPLAINT – WHAT TO INCLUDE

-When making a complaint, the more information you give us, the sooner we can get back to you with a full reply.
+When making a complaint, the more information you give us, the sooner we can get back to you with a full response.
 This also helps us ensure a swift improvement and to avoid your issue reoccurring.

 It is important that you include:

-- The time and date of your journey
+- The time and date of your journey.

-- A detailed description of the series of events that took place
+- A detailed description of the series of events that took place.

-- The stations you travelled to and from
+- The stations you travelled to and from.

-- Copies/images of your tickets and any other documents that might help us identify trains or colleagues involved – this is not essential but helpful where possible
+- Copies / images of your tickets and any other documents that might help us identify trains or colleagues involved – this is not essential but helpful where possible.

-- Any additional information that you feel will help us investigate the complaint
+- Any additional information that you feel will help us investigate the complaint.

 HELPING YOU MAKE A COMPLAINT

-You can ask for a friend, family member, guardian, support worker or carer to make a complaint on your behalf, although we will need your permission for us to deal with another person before we discuss the complaint.
+You can ask for a friend, family member, guardian, support worker or carer to make a complaint on your behalf, although we will need your permission for us to deal with another person as your advocate before we discuss the complaint.
 This does not apply if you are the parent or guardian making a complaint on behalf of a child aged 16 or under.

 We will accept complaints made by an intermediary organisation on your behalf.
 To do this, we will require explicit consent from you that the third party has the right to act on your behalf.